Fiat 127: Series 3

-Despite a completely new replacement being only a year away, the Series 3 was presented in November 1981 and launched in Italy in January 1982, soon thereafter reaching other European markets.
+Despite a completely new replacement being only a year away, the Series 3 was presented in November 1981 and launched in Italy and other European markets in January 1982.
 It is distinguishable from the Series 2 by its grille.
 The third series received a completely new dashboard design and interior, following the design language first seen in the Ritmo.
 Body panels are all as before, except for a longer bonnet required to clear the larger headlights.
 The 1301 cc Fiat Fiasa engine replaced the earlier 1050 in the Series 3 Sport.
 New for the Series 3 was also the option of a five-speed manual transmission, a first for the 127 as it had not fit in earlier models.
 It was available in the 1050 Super (called "Comfort" in some markets) and was also installed in the 127 Sport.
 The new 127 Sport cost less than its more highly strung predecessor, and had more power from its larger engine.
 It remained on sale in Italy until December 1983, when the Uno Turbo replaced it.

 In nations like Norway, Denmark and Finland this generation was particularly successful.
 For 1983, Swiss buyers received the Autobianchi A112's 965 cc engine rather than the 903 cc unit in the 127 Special, so that the importer would not have to make two similar engines pass local emissions standards.
 Fiat also bumped up the compression ratio and installed a somewhat larger carburetor in the 1.05-litre 127 Super, increasing power somewhat so as to maintain its power advantage over the lesser 127 Special.

 The 127 was replaced as Fiat's high volume product in this sector by the Fiat Uno in January 1983, though Italian manufacture continued until the end of 1983 and it continued in production in South America until 1995.
 The 127 disappeared from the right-hand drive British market soon after the Uno went on sale there in June 1983.